 Entity sharing lets you give someone access to specific entities in your Quicken file instead of sharing your entire file.
-You create and manage entities in Quicken Desktop, then view and share them in Quicken on the Web through Quicken Cloud Sync.
+You manage sharing directly in Quicken from the Sharing subtab in the Family Enterprise tab.
+You can also manage sharing through Quicken on the Web.

 Before you start

-Entity sharing is available only with Quicken Classic Family Enterprise (CFE).
-To share entities on the web, you must already have entities set up in Quicken Desktop and have Quicken Cloud Sync turned on.
+Entity sharing is available only with Quicken Family Enterprise.
+You must already have entities set up and Quicken Cloud Sync turned on before you can share.

-You must create entities on Quicken Desktop before they can appear on the web.
-If you don’t have entities yet, set them up in Quicken Desktop first.
+You must create entities in Quicken before they can be shared.
+If you don't have entities yet, see Managing Entities and Accounts.

 Turn on Quicken Cloud Sync

-Quicken on the Web shows entities only after your file syncs to the cloud.
-In Quicken Desktop, open your Quicken Cloud Profile and confirm that cloud sync is on.
+Invitees access shared data through Quicken on the Web, which requires cloud sync.
+In Quicken, open your Quicken Cloud Profile and confirm that cloud sync is on.

 Enable the right accounts for sync